cesarhernandezgt/microprofile-vuejs-pom/README.md

 # What it does?

-It gonna remove from the war/jar package distribution all the dev dependencies in webapp directory and only package the final built vuejs app.
+It gonna remove from the war/jar package distribution all the dev dependencies in webapp directory and only will package the final built vuejs app (dist files).

 ### Getting Started